erdnaxelaweb/staticfakedesign/doc/value_types/content.md

     - isMultiple : optional (default false) - if multiple selection can be selected
 - string
     - maxLength: optional (default 255)
+- svg
+    - width : optional (default 200) - width of the SVG
+    - height : optional (default 200) - height of the SVG
+    - numShapes : optional (default 10) - number of shapes to generate
 - taxonomy_entry
     - type : type of taxonomy entry - [see here](taxonomy_entry.md)
     - max : max number of entries to generate